Serving 2 million visitors per year

 Key person insurance

-If your business would grind to a halt if you or someone else was badly injured or killed, key person insurance will protect the business against loss of revenue while a replacement is found.
+If your business would grind to a halt if you, or another employee, was badly injured or killed, key person insurance will protect the business against loss of revenue while a replacement is found.

 Business continuity insurance